 Two snowboarders failed to return home as expected from a trip to Mt Bogong on Saturday evening 12 July.
 Police initiated a full BSAR call out of both north east and Melbourne members early Sunday morning.
 BSAR members from the Birkenbeiner Nordic Ski Club at Mt Beauty quickly responded, climbing to Michell Hut where the men’s tent was situated, and commenced searching the debris below a recent avalanche site that had been located off the east side of the upper Eskdale Spur.

 On Sunday evening a large team of Police Search and Rescue and additional BSAR members from Melbourne climbed to Michell hut and prepared for a large scale search effort.
 Searching the avalanche debris located one victim on Monday morning.
-As the fate the two men was now tragically clear, on Monday evening all BSAR searchers were flown off Mt Bogong by Police helicopter.
+On Monday evening all BSAR searchers were flown off Mt Bogong by Police helicopter.

 Police received a triple zero 000 call from two men lost on Mt Bogong on Saturday 5 July, who had become separated from the rest of their party in bad weather.